utshomax/postman-docs/src/pages/docs/collections/live-collections/live-collections-setup.md

 ## Data privacy

-To ensure that sensitive information is redacted from the request and response body, headers and query params, add data redaction rules to your application.
+> **Note:** To ensure that sensitive information is redacted from the request and response body, headers and query params, add data redaction rules to your application.
 See [Redacting sensitive data](/docs/collections/live-collections/live-collections-settings.md#redacting-sensitive-data) for more information.